 - End of life and palliative care research

 - Nursing home care quality

 - Physician-patient communication, shared decision-making, and stakeholder engagement

 Health services research has been defined as “the multidisciplinary field of scientific investigation that studies how social factors, financing systems, organizational structures and processes, health technologies, and personal behaviors affect access to health care, the quality and cost of health care, and ultimately our health and well-being.
 Its research domains are individuals, families, organizations, institutions, communities, and populations” (Association for Health Services Research).

-Faculty in the Department of Health Services, Policy and Practice engage in a broad range of health services research.
-Total research funding for departmental faculty in 2008, 2009, and 2010 was $4,513,550, $4,657,841, and $6,083,226, respectively.
-Much of the research is conducted through the Center for Gerontology and Health Care Studies (http://www.chcr.brown.edu/) as well as collaborations with a broad range of groups including other academic departments at Brown University, Rhode Island state government agencies, the Veterans Administration Medical Center and other Brown affiliated hospitals.
+Faculty in the Department of Health Services, Policy, and Practice (HSPP) engage in a broad range of health services research.
+Total research funding for departmental faculty in 2013, including both the Center for Gerontology and Healthcare Research and the Center for Evidence Synthesis in Health, was approximately $8M.
+Department investigators have collaborations with a broad range of groups including other academic departments at Brown University, Rhode Island state government agencies, the Veterans Administration Medical Center and other Brown affiliated hospitals.

 - RI State Agencies